tezos-checker/checker/glossary.md

 # Glossary

+## Liquidation order

+Some amount of tez, tied to a burrow, which is inserted in the liquidation queue to be auctionned of for [kit](#kit)

+## Liquidation lot

+A batch of [liquidation orders](#liquidation-orders) currently being auctionned of.

+## Liquidation queue

+A dequeue implemented as a balanced binary tree representing an ordered list of [liquidation orders](#liquidation-orders).
+Orders at the front of the queue are periodically batched into a [liquidation lot](#liquidation-lot)

 ## Imbalance

 The ratio of the number of [circulating kits](#circulating-kits) to the number of [outstanding kits](#outstanding-kits).

+# Imbalance adjustment

+A compouding fee or reward applied to [burrows](#burrows) which implicitely increases or decreases the number of [outstanding kits](#outstanding-kits) over time to bring it closer to the number of [circulating kits](#circulating-kits) so as to bring the [imbalance](#imbalance) closer to 1.

 ## Kit